Professional Script Formatting

 There is no 100% rule to margins, but rather very firm guidelines one should attempt at all costs to follow.
 Please do not stray off the reservation with margins and tabs to lengthen or shorten your script, as any professional reader will spot this junior league tactic a mile away.

-Using a script formatter like Movie Outline will automatically put your screenplay into the correct format, saving you time and hassle.
+Using a script formatter like Script Studio will automatically put your screenplay into the correct format, saving you time and hassle.

 The left side of your script should have a 1 1/2" margin.